Upper bounds for critical coupling constants for binding some quantum many-body systems: Many identical particles plus a different one

 \section{Many identical particles plus a different one}

 With the ET, it is possible to treat many-body systems in dimension $D$ with different particles, especially systems with identical particles plus a different one.
-For $N_a$ particles $a$ interacting with each other via the potential $V_{aa}$ and interacting with an unique particle $b$ via the potential $V_{ab}$, the generic Hamiltonian is written
+For $N_a$ particles $a$ interacting with each other via the potential $V_{aa}$ and interacting with a single particle $b$ via the potential $V_{ab}$, the generic Hamiltonian is written

 with $N=N_a+1$.
 The ET approximations for this Hamiltonian can be computed by solving the following set of equations \cite{cimi22}